Last Updated on November 29, 2021

 Choosing the ‘best’ almond milk usually depends what you’re using it for.
 However, during pregnancy it’s a good idea to choose almond milk that is unsweetened, and has no added sugar.

-Almond milk in its simplest form is just ground almonds and water, but many brands add other ingredients (besides sugar), such as thickeners in the form of gums or emulsifiers.
-Some are fortified, with added vitamins and minerals.
+This milk in its simplest form is just ground almonds and water, but many brands add other ingredients (besides sugar), such as thickeners in the form of gums or emulsifiers.
+Some are fortified, with added essential vitamins and minerals.

 In general, during pregnancy you should opt for brands that are: